 - Stepped: Click-based settings (like the Encore's 40 steps).
 Easy to repeat, but you might land "between" ideal settings.

-- Stepless: Infinite adjustment (like the 1Zpresso JX-Pro).
+- Stepless: Infinite adjustment (like the 1Zpresso J-Ultra).
 Better for dialing in espresso, but harder to repeat exact settings.

 For filter coffee, stepped is fine.
 For espresso, stepless is preferred.